Wooden Ships Comments

 Accommodation is in a state of disrepair having been largely dismantled for the hull repairs to be carried out.
 She originally had 5 berths + pipecot.

 6′ headroom in the main saloon and forecabin.
 6’1 in galley.

 Sliding door from the cockpit into the dog house where there is a starboard side single settee berth and a centreline varnished table.
 Engine under the dog house sole.

 Steps down into the main cabin with the heads compartment to starboard and galley to port.

 Heads has a manual Jabsco sea toilet which discharges directly overboard.

-Port side passage into the forepeak with a single berth to port and pipecot to starboard.
+Port side passage into the forepeak with 2 single berths.

 Full specification and details available upon request